gaodoo/golang-restful-starter-kit/README.md

 glide up -u -s
 ```

-Next, create a PostgreSQL database named `music` and execute the SQL statements given in the file `data/db.sql`.
+Next, create a PostgreSQL database named `go_restful` and execute the SQL statements given in the file `data/db.sql`.
 The starter kit uses the following default database connection information:
-* server address: 127.0.0.1 (local machine)
+* server address: `127.0.0.1` (local machine)
-* server port: 5432
+* server port: `5432`
-* database name: music
+* database name: `go_restful`
-* username: music
+* username: `postgres`
-* password: music
+* password: `postgres`

-If your connection is different from the above, you should define an environment variable named
+If your connection is different from the above, you may modify the configuration file `config/app.yaml`, or
-`MUSIC_DSN` whose value is in the following format:
+define an environment variable named `RESTFUL_DSN` like the following:

 ```
 postgres://<username>:<password>@<server-address>:<server-port>/<db-name>
 ```

+For more details about specifying a PostgreSQL DSN, please refer to [the documentation](https://godoc.org/github.com/lib/pq).

 Now you can build and run the application by running the following command under the
 `$GOPATH/qiangxue/golang-restful-starter-kit` directory: